- When should I begin the application process?

 More than 80 local congregations of various denominations are represented in the student body at Trinity School.
 Trinity is not a "covenant" school that requires parents to be professing Christians.
 We welcome families and students from other faiths, as well as those from nonreligious backgrounds.
 All parents commit themselves to support the educational mission of the school.

 - How can I be involved as a parent?

 The Trinity Parent Organization (TPO) supports the school community through involvement in a variety of projects and events.
 These include Teacher Appreciation Week, the rebate program, book fairs, and the hot lunch program.
 Parents also volunteer to read aloud in the classrooms, serve as room parents, and drive for field trips, among other volunteer activities.
 Trinity welcomes parents and community members to volunteer their time and talents at our school.

-Trinity School hosts its own on-campus after-school program, Trinity Neighborhood, for Trinity students in transitional kindergarten through grade 5.
-After-school care is also offered for students in grades 6–8 through the Trinity Lions on Campus (TLC) program.
-Find out more about our after-school programs.
+Trinity School hosts its own on-campus after-school program, Trinity Neighborhood, for Trinity students in transitional kindergarten through grade 6.
+After-school care is also offered for students in grades 7–8 through the Trinity Lions on Campus (TLC) program.

 - What are Trinity's tuition rates?